gabegundy/fast-freeswitch/README.md

 # Fast FreeSWITCH

 We use Vagrant to kick this whole thing off.
-So, get this repo downloaded to the HOST build machine (again, Win, Mac, or Lin).
+So, get going by downloading Vagrant to the *host* build machine (Win, Mac, or Lin).

 ##### STEP #1 Install Vagrant